johnbillion/query-monitor/CONTRIBUTING.md

 To start the file watcher which will watch for changes and automatically compile the Sass:

 	grunt watch

+Note that the built CSS files are also committed to the Git repo.
+This allows the plugin to be installed via a Git clone or Composer without the need to perform a build step.

 ## Running all the Tests